 Family ties are irrelevant

-What HMRC is very much interested in, on the other hand, is what your company gets out of the arrangement.
-In this situation, it’s HMRC’s job to ensure any family member you employ is only being paid a wage appropriate to the job they are being employed to do; equal pay for equal value.
-There must be no special treatment paid to your family member through an inflated salary, reduced working hours, or anything else that falls outside of the “equal pay for equal value” ideal.
+What HMRC is very much interested in is what your company gets out of the arrangement.
+In other words, the person who is being paid a wage appropriate to the job should actually be doing the job.
+There must be no special treatment paid to the family member through an inflated salary, reduced working hours, or anything that falls outside the ‘equal pay for equal value’ idea.

 Creating work for a family member

-Many business owners incorrectly believe they can only employ a family member within their company if they apply through the correct channels of communication for a job that is already available.
+Many business owners incorrectly assume that they can only employ a family member within their company if they apply through the correct channels of communication for a job that is already available.

 The same applies to employing your teenage son as your office cleaner, or your sister as an office administrator.
-So long as these extra bodies serve a necessary function, HMRC will have no issue with you employing them and placing them on your payroll, the same way you would any other employee in your company (a full list of the payroll information you need to report to HMRC can be found here).
-They will, however, check whether you are actually paying the money.
-Keeping the money and claiming it stays within the family won’t fly.
+So long as these extra bodies serve a necessary function, HMRC will have no issue with you employing them and placing them on your payroll, the same way you would any other employee in your company.

 Thinking about putting family members on the payroll?

 If you’re a London-based business in need of further advice about putting family members on the payroll or other small business tax tips, contact Tax Agility’s small business accountants on 020 8108 0090, or get in touch with us via our contact page to arrange a complimentary no obligation meeting.

 We’re London’s local accountants serving clients throughout the city with particular focus on Putney, Wimbledon, Fulham, Richmond, Hammersmith and Central London.

 If you found this helpful, take a look at: